Cabbage Fat-burning Soup: The Soup That Supports Your Wellness Goals

 Ingredients & Nutrition Breakdown

-This recipe uses simple, fresh, and wholesome ingredients you likely already have at home.
-Each vegetable offers its own set of health benefits, and together, they create a soup that’s filling and nourishing.
+This cabbage fat-burning soup recipe uses simple, fresh, and wholesome ingredients you likely already have at home.
+Each vegetable brings its own unique health benefits, and together they create a soup that’s both filling and deeply nourishing.

 Ingredients: